dispel4py/dispel4py/doc/processing_elements.rst

         out1[GenericPE.NAME] = "out1"
         self.outputconnections["out1"] = out1

-A PE *may* implement custom processing by overriding the :py:func:`~verce.GenericPE.GenericPE.process` method.
+A PE *may* implement custom processing by overriding the :py:func:`~dispel4py.GenericPE.GenericPE.process` method.
 This method is called for each data block in an input stream.
 The inputs parameter is a dictionary which maps the name of an input connection to the corresponding input data block.
-Note that at least one input will have input data when :py:func:`~verce.GenericPE.GenericPE.process` is called, but some inputs may be empty.
+Note that at least one input will have input data when :py:func:`~dispel4py.GenericPE.GenericPE.process` is called, but some inputs may be empty.
 The output data must be a dictionary mapping names of output connections to the corresponding output data blocks.

 The example shows show how to produce output after applying ``myfunc`` to the input::